emmt/LinearInterpolators.jl/README.md

-* Many interpolation kernels are provided (B-splines of degree 0 to 3, cardinal cubic splines, Catmull-Rom spline, Mitchell & Netravali spline, Lanczos interpolationkernels, *etc.*).
+* Many interpolation kernels are provided (B-splines of degree 0 to 3, cardinal cubic splines, Catmull-Rom spline, Mitchell & Netravali spline, Lanczos resampling kernels of arbitrary size, *etc.*).
 These interpolation kernels may be used as regular functions or to define *interpolators*.

-* Interpolators are linear maps such as the ones defined by the [LazyAlgebra](https://github.com/emmt/LazyAlgebra.jl) framework.
+* **Interpolators** are linear maps such as the ones defined by the [LazyAlgebra](https://github.com/emmt/LazyAlgebra.jl) framework.

-* Applying the adjoint of interpolators is fully supported.
+  - Applying the adjoint of interpolators is fully supported.
 This can be exploited for iterative fitting of data given an interpolated model.

-* Interpolators may have coefficients computed *on the fly* or tabulated (that is computed once).
+  - Interpolators may have coefficients computed *on the fly* or tabulated (that is computed once).
 The former requires almost no memory but can be slower than the latter if the same interpolation is applied more than once.

 ## Installation